Ne-ratio/Ne_retio/README.md

 (The manuscript and associated tool are available at: https://github.com/Ne-ratio/Ne_ratio)

 # Contact
-For questions, please contact Zheng Yan (zheng.yan@lzu.edu.cn).
+For questions, please contact Zheng Yan (yanz@lzu.edu.cn).